3manu31/microbiome-project/README.md

 3. Upload your own files or use the provided example files

 ### About the Author
-Developed by Emmanuel Gialitakis—a medical student passionate about the intersection of medicine, technology, and coding.
+Developed by Emmanuel Gialitakis, a medical student passionate about the intersection of medicine, technology, and coding.
 This project began as a personal learning exploration and a showcase of how computational tools can support research across clinical and lab settings.
 I welcome feedback, collaboration, and opportunities to apply or expand these techniques in diverse research environments.

 ## Contact
 For questions or collaboration, please reach out via email (em.gialitakis@gmail.com) or LinkedIn

 ## 🙏 Courtesy Request
 If you find this project useful and plan to use it in your own work, I kindly ask that you notify me.
-This is not a license requirement—just a personal request so I can learn about its impact and possibly connect with fellow researchers.
+This is not a license requirement, just a personal request so I can learn about its impact and possibly connect with fellow researchers.
 Thank you!